cshsu/cshsu.github.io/_pages/resume.md

 * I developed a physics-based compact model of voltage-controlled polarization switching in a multiferroic BiFeO<sub>3</sub> through the collaboration with Intel Corporation.
 * I implemented the 3D phase field framework in a circuit-compatible manner, which successfully described experimentally measured transient responses of a ferroelectric capacitor with HSPICE simulations.
 This work was published in IEEE Transactions on Electron Devices (see Publications Section).
 * I incorporated the single-domain HSPICE model of BiFeO<sub>3</sub> capacitors into Cadence Virtuoso as a symbol instance for further VLSI simulations.
+* I developed a physics-based compact model of voltage-controlled polarization switching in multiferroic BiFeO<sub>3</sub> through the collaboration with Intel Corporation.
+The model is being used to analyze the potential of magnetoelectric devices to achieve low-power spintronic operations (see Publications Section).

 <hr style="height:2px;border-width:0;color:gray;background-color:gray;">